Skip to content

 # Subsequent requests with same codebase will hit the cache

-When to use: - System prompts (static, reused 100% of the time) - Large context blocks (code, docs, schemas) used in multiple requests - Batch workflows where the same context applies to different questions
+When to use: - System prompts (static, reused on every request) - Large context blocks (code, docs, schemas) used in multiple requests - Batch workflows where the same context applies to different questions

 When NOT to use: - One-off requests - Context that changes every turn